sdavas/PostIssue_to_git/README.md

-PostIssue to Github
+POST ISSUE TO GITHUB

-A PHP simple php script, written with PHP5 to post issues to Github using

-Uses GitHub API v3
+A simple script, written with PHP5 to post issues to Github using GitHub API v3